anabergojzz/try/README.md

-# Csvis - visualise and edit csv files
+# csvis - visualise and edit CSV files

-Simple terminal program to quickly visualise CSV files in tabular form.\\
+Simple terminal program to quickly visualise CSV files in tabular form.
-Uses vi-style motions and modal editing (Normal/Visual/Insert modes).\\
+Uses vi-style motions and modal editing (Normal/Visual/Insert modes).
-It is inspired by text editor [`Vis`](https://github.com/martanne/vis).\\
+It is inspired by text editor [`Vis`](https://github.com/martanne/vis).
 For additional functionality you can pipe selected fields to/from/through external programs.

 ## Build